 Maybe you’ve just been promoted to the Director of Marketing role in your firm, maybe you’ve been marketing professional services firms for some time and just accepted a new post in a consulting firm, or maybe you’re a seasoned B2B marketer who’s fairly new to the consulting industry.
 Regardless of what brought you to this moment, you may find yourself stuck with the same question, “Now what?”
 This article lays out a sequence of 5 things I believe any new marketing leader in a mid-sized consulting firm should be thinking about.

 For any marketer to be successful, they need to start with clarity on the types of clients they hope to attract.
-While most consulting firms already have positioning figured out long before they endeavor to hire a non-consultant to lead the marketing post, there are occasional exceptions so it’s important we start at the beginning.
+While most consulting firms already have brand and business strategy positioning figured out long before they endeavor to hire a non-consultant to lead the marketing post, there are occasional exceptions so it’s important we start at the beginning.
 If the principals of the firm can’t offer you clear and concise answers to most of these questions you may have a positioning problem on your hands:

 - What markets are we in and why have we chosen to compete in them?